 What Is a Brand?

 As we start our exploration of brand and its role in marketing, take a few minutes to watch the following video about Coca-Cola, which is perhaps one of the most iconic brands of all time.
-As you watch this video, look for the all the different elements that contribute to the thing we call a “brand.”
+As you watch this video, look and listen for the all the different elements that contribute to the thing we call a “brand.”

 Brands are interesting, powerful concoctions of the marketplace that create tremendous value for organizations and for individuals.
 Because brands serve several functions, we can define the term “brand” in the following ways: